 Plaza Botero

-A perfect place for people who cherish art!
+It is a perfect place for people who cherish art!
 If you are one of them, check out the vibrant Plaza Botero.
-Here you will get to see some of the larger than life scriptures by the square’s namesake – Fernando Botero.
-Around 23 stunning bronze statues, donated by the artist himself, are scattered in the plaza.
-You can meander around or sit and enjoy fresh juice with empanada there and you will even find street performers, trinket salesmen, and food stalls.
+Here, you will see some larger-than-life scriptures by the square’s namesake – Fernando Botero.
+Around 23 stunning bronze statues donated by the artist are scattered in the plaza.
+You can meander around or sit and enjoy fresh juice with empanada there, and you will even find street performers, trinket salespeople, and food stalls.

 El Castillo Museo y Jardines

-You might be surprised to hear but, indeed, Medellin city is also home to a popular castle.
-For a small entry fee, you can check out the twentieth-century castle.
+You might be surprised to hear that hat Medellin city is also home to a famous castle.
+For a small entry fee, you can check out the twentieth-century court.
 With a French outlook and beautiful gardens, fountains, and pathways.
 Built in 1931 and opened in 1971 as a museum.
-It served as a luxury home between that duration and seen as an entertaining place for visitors from Europe.
+It served as a luxury home during that duration and was seen as an entertaining place for European visitors.

 There is a lot to do, visit, see, and eat in Medellin.
 A self-guided tour might not be sufficient to fully explore and learn about the potential and wonders of this city.
-So, hire city tour services and experience what this city has to offer.
+So, hire city tour services and experience what this city offers.